 That’s one way of looking at things.

 Another is to consider defensive positioning at a player level.
-In this case it’s the difference between simply getting a dig and putting up a ball which results in a set that can then be attacked with conviction.
+In this case it’s the difference between simply digging the ball and putting up a ball that produces a legitimate attack.
 There are certain positions a player can be in defensively which increase the likelihood of producing settable digs, even though they might reduce the overall number of digs made.